tfausak/tfausak.github.io/_drafts/haskeleton-a-haskell-project-skeleton.md

 ### Check Code Coverage

--   we're checking percent of documentation coverage
--   we should also be checking how much of our code is covered by our tests
+We know how much of our code is documented, but we don't know how much of it is tested.
--   we can measure it in pretty much the same way
--   we have to set up HPC, GHC's built in profiler
--   modify the `hspec` test-suite in the cabal file
+Let's fix that by modifying our `hspec` test suite to use [HPC][].

-{% highlight haskell %}
+{% highlight hs %}
+-- husk.cabal
 test-suite hspec
-    ghc-options:
-        -fhpc
-    hs-source-dirs:
-        library
+    hs-source-dirs: library test-suite
-        tests
+    ghc-options:    -fhpc
-    other-modules:
+    other-modules:  Husk, HuskSpec
-        Haskeleton
-        HaskeletonSpec
     -- ...
 {% endhighlight %}

--   tell GHC to enable HPC with `-fhpc`
+What we're doing here is telling GHC to enable HPC.
--   then include the source directories
--   otherwise hpc won't know what we're talking about
--   similarly, include the library and specs
--   this sucks because the tests auto discover but the coverage doesnt

--   next up we need to create a new test case, `HPC.hs`
+We also have to add all the source and test files to `other-modules` so HPC can analyze them.
+This is kind of annoying, especially since HSpec automatically discovers our tests.
+But it's not too bad because if you forget a file, HPC will yell at you and your test will fail.

+Before it can fail, though, we actually need to write it.
+This new test suite looks a lot like the last one.

-{% highlight haskell %}
+{% highlight hs %}
--- tests/HPC.hs
+-- test-suite/HPC.hs
 module Main (main) where

 import Data.List (genericLength)
 import Data.Maybe (catMaybes)
 import System.Exit (exitFailure, exitSuccess) import System.Process (readProcess) import Text.Regex (matchRegex, mkRegex)

-arguments :: [String]
-arguments =
-    [ "report"
-    , "--include=Haskeleton"
-    , "dist/hpc/tix/hspec/hspec.tix"
-    ]

-average :: (Fractional a, Real b) => [b] -> a average xs = realToFrac (sum xs) / genericLength xs

 expected :: Fractional a => a
 expected = 90

 main :: IO ()
 main = do
-    output <- readProcess "hpc" arguments ""
+    output <- readProcess "cabal" ["report", "dist/hpc/tix/hspec/hspec.tix"] ""
     if average (match output) >= expected
         then exitSuccess
         else putStr output >> exitFailure

+average :: (Fractional a, Real b) => [b] -> a average xs = realToFrac (sum xs) / genericLength xs

 match :: String -> [Int]
 match = fmap read . concat . catMaybes . fmap (matchRegex pattern) . lines